nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/gille.md

 - 1998 - 2000:	Assistant Professor, Earth System Science, University of California, Irvine

 ## Awards:
-- Sverdrup Gold Medal, American Meteorological Society, 2021
+- 2021: Sverdrup Gold Medal, American Meteorological Society
-- American Meteorological Society, Fellow, 2021
+- 2021: American Meteorological Society, Fellow
-- American Geophysical Union, Fellow, 2015
+- 2015: American Geophysical Union, Fellow
-- Zeldovich Award for COSPAR Scientific Commission A, conferred by the Committee on Space Research (COSPAR) and the Russian, Academy of Sciences for excellence and achievement by a young scientist, July 2000
+- 2000: Zeldovich Award for COSPAR Scientific Commission A, conferred by the Committee on Space Research (COSPAR) and the Russian, Academy of Sciences for excellence and achievement by a young scientist
-- Carl-Gustav Rossby Award for the best thesis of the year, Center for Meteorology and Physical Oceanography, MIT, 1995
+- 1995: Carl-Gustav Rossby Award for the best thesis of the year, Center for Meteorology and Physical Oceanography, MIT

 ## Publications (of ~125 total, see http://pordlabs.ucsd.edu/sgille/publications.html):
 1. Wei, Y., S. T. Gille, M. R. Mazloff, V. Tamsitt, S. Swart, D. Chen, and L. Newman, 2020.
 Optimizing mooring placement to constrain Southern Ocean air-sea fluxes, J. Atmos.
 Ocean.
 Tech., 37, 1365-1385, doi:10.1175/JTECH-D-19-0203.1.